status-im/nim-eth/doc/rlp.md

 ### DOM API

-Calling `Rlp.toNodes` at any position within the stream will return a tree of `RlpNode` objects representing the collection of values begging at that
+Calling `Rlp.toNodes` at any position within the stream will return a tree of `RlpNode` objects representing the collection of values starting at that
 position:

 ``` nim